sourovg/autonomous-driving--case-study/README.md

 - **Miles per disengagement :** this indicates the quality of our system.
 The more miles we drive without disengagement, the more confident we are about the quality of performance of the system.

 Secondary KPI: (For Internal Tracking)
 - **Miles driven :** This is to ensure internally if we are gradually increasing collecting our test miles which are sufficuent to test of features and geogra[hies we plan to drive.
-If we plan for any city or couty for a given duration we can always track this against the **project miles to be driven **
+If we plan for any city or couty for a given duration we can always track this against the **targeted project miles to be driven**

 ## Analysis steps: